rust-dsa/rust-dsa.github.io/src/complexity/time_complexity.md

 * It is used to find the best case of an algorithm's time complexity.

-* If we consider two functions g(n) and f(n) then it is used to define if the set of functions is going to grow faster than or the same rate with respect to the expression.
+* If we consider two functions g(n) and f(n), then it is used to define if the set of functions is going to grow faster than or at the same rate with respect to the expression.

 * This also elaborates on the minimum amount of time required by an algorithm considering all input values.